bcCOVID-19group/bcCOVID-19group-site/content/post/alberta-4th-wave/index.md

 10-19, assuming that the same fraction of those infections is detected as in the general population.

-{{< figure src="figure7.png" id="figure7" title="Projected daily incidence in those aged 0-9 and 10-19.
+{{< figure src="figure7.png" id="figure7" title="Figure 7: Projected daily incidence in those aged 0-9 and 10-19.
 Assumptions are as in Figure 5, but here only the selected age groups are shown." >}}
 -

 ## Multiple models give the same qualitative projections